 Anti-Corruption and Criminal Compliance Legislation

-Criminal Organization Laws (Law 12.850/2013) and Anti-Corruption (Law 12.846/2013) introduced plea deals and leniency agreements into the Brazilian legal system, changing the criminal procedural dynamics that had been in force in the country until then.
+The Criminal Organization Law (Law 12.850/2013) and Anti-Corruption Law (Law 12.846/2013) introduced plea deals and leniency agreements into the Brazilian legal system, reshaping the procedural landscape that had been in place until then.

-The widespread adoption of cooperation devices has streamlined criminal investigations, since it allowed law enforcement authorities to detect and investigate infractions faster than it used to be possible using traditional investigative methods.
-If, on the one hand, individuals and companies find another defense strategy, on the other hand police operations are increasingly carried out not only at corporate headquarters but also at the homes of their executives and employees, creating possibly irreparable short-term risks.
-Thus, the innovations brought by the anti-corruption law in 2013 have significantly changed how the criminal lawyer works, who now has to design preventive and risk reduction strategies.
+The widespread adoption of cooperation mechanisms has expedited criminal investigations, enabling authorities to uncover and address infractions more swiftly compared to traditional methods.
+While individuals and companies seek alternative defense strategies, law enforcement operations increasingly target not only corporate headquarters but also the homes of executives and employees, posing potentially irreparable short-term risks.
+Consequently, the innovations brought by the 2013 anti-corruption law have profoundly transformed the role of criminal lawyers, who must now develop proactive strategies to mitigate risks.

-The anti-corruption law has also given rise to compliance programs, which have now increased in legal relevance in Brazil.
-Car Wash Operation has engendered a movement towards the implementation or improvement of corporate compliance structures in Brazil, which range from the design of internal control and risk management structures, as well as corporate policies and procedures.
+Moreover, the anti-corruption law has spurred the development of compliance programs, which have gained significant legal relevance in Brazil.
+The Car Wash Operation catalyzed efforts to implement or enhance corporate compliance frameworks nationwide, encompassing the establishment of internal controls, risk management structures, and comprehensive corporate policies and procedures.

-Our firm has wide experience in providing legal counseling to companies and individuals in matters related to the Brazilian anti-corruption law and criminal compliance, having worked in several cases with nationwide repercussions.
+Our firm boasts extensive experience in providing legal counsel to companies and individuals on Brazilian anti-corruption laws and criminal compliance matters, having handled numerous high-profile cases with national impact.